Lapu-Lapu City

-Lapu-Lapu City, officially the City of Lapu-Lapu (Dakbayan sa Lapu-Lapu; Lungsod ng Lapu-Lapu), is a 1st class highly urbanized city in the Central Visayas region of the Philippines.
-According to the 2020 census, it has a population of 497,604 people.
+Lapu-Lapu, officially the City of Lapu-Lapu (Dakbayan sa Lapu-Lapu; Lungsod ng Lapu-Lapu), is a highly urbanized city in the Central Visayas region of the Philippines.
+According to the 2024 census, it has a population of 497,813 people.

-It was formerly known as Opon, the city being renamed to its present name in 1961.
+It was formerly known as Opon, which was changed to its present name in 1961.
 It is one of the cities that make up Metro Cebu in the Philippines.
-It is located in the province of Cebu, administratively independent from the province, but grouped under Cebu by the Philippine Statistics Authority (PSA).
+It is located in the province of Cebu, administratively independent from the province, but grouped under Cebu by the Philippine Statistics Authority (PSA) and also the second most populous city of that province and in Central Visayas after the capital city of Cebu.

-Mactan–Cebu International Airport, the second busiest airport in the Philippines, is located in Lapu-Lapu City.
+The second busiest airport in the Philippines, Mactan–Cebu International Airport, is located in Lapu-Lapu City.
+It opened in 1966 and serves as a hub for Philippine Airlines, and as an operating base for Cebu Pacific and Philippines AirAsia.